New York State Vaccines for Children Program

 VFC providers are expected to maintain adequate inventories of vaccine to administer to all privately-insured patients and patients receiving publicly-funded (VFC, CHP or State-funded) vaccine.
 Publicly-funded vaccine cannot be used as a replacement system for a provider's privately purchased inventory.
 Borrowing vaccine must not prevent a VFC, CHP or underinsured child from receiving needed vaccination because the publicly-funded vaccine was administered to a non-eligible child.

 VFC providers must request prior approval from the NYS VFC Program to borrow any publicly-funded vaccine, in the rare event that the need to borrow arises.
 Borrowing can occur only when there is a lack of private-stock vaccine due to unexpected circumstances such as a delayed vaccine shipment or the vaccine spoiled in-transit to the provider.
 To request approval, VFC providers should contact their regional VFC representative to discuss the specific circumstances of each request.
 All instances of borrowing must be properly documented, reported and replaced.
-A Vaccine Borrowing Report (PDF, 245KB) must be completed when either privately-purchased vaccine is administered to a child eligible for publicly-purchased vaccine or publicly-purchased vaccine (VFC, CHP, state-funded) is administered to a privately-insured child.
+A Vaccine Borrowing Report (PDF) must be completed when either privately-purchased vaccine is administered to a child eligible for publicly-purchased vaccine or publicly-purchased vaccine (VFC, CHP, state-funded) is administered to a privately-insured child.

-All providers are required to participate in yearly education activities about the Vaccines for Children Program.
-To meet this requirement, each provider, vaccine coordinator and back-up coordinator must complete the following by December 31, 2015: CDC's Webinar: CDC's Webinar: You Call the Shots, Vaccines for Children module
+All VFC providers are required to participate in recurring educational activities about the Vaccines for Children Program.
+The physician-in-charge, vaccine coordinator and back-up coordinator at each site are required to complete the following trainings:

 - CDC's Video: Keys to Storing and Handling Your Vaccine Supply